thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 1. **Airflow** – Open `http://localhost:8080`, log in, and toggle the **`name_stream_dag`** switch to "On".
 Either trigger a manual run or wait for the next five-minute schedule; the DAG runs the producer for two minutes per execution.
 2. **Kafka UI** – Head to `http://localhost:8888`, choose the Kafka cluster, and inspect the **`names_topic`** topic.
 You should see the message rate steadily increase while the DAG run is active.
 3. **Spark UI** – Visit the Spark master at `http://localhost:8085` and open the **`spark_streaming`** application link.
 Under the Structured Streaming tab you can confirm that new micro-batches are processed and checkpoints are advancing.
-4. **MinIO console** – Finally, browse to `https://localhost:9001`, sign in with `minioadmin / minioadmin`, and open the **`streaming-demo`** bucket.
-Fresh Parquet files appear in the `names/` prefix as Spark persists the processed records.
-  - Optional: Download [`certs/minio/client/public.crt`](certs/minio/client/public.crt) and add it to your OS/browser trust store to avoid warning banners while testing the HTTPS endpoints.
-You can also validate the container-to-container chain with `docker compose exec spark_streaming openssl s_client -connect minio:9000 -CAfile /opt/minio/certs/public.crt -brief`.
+4. **Amazon S3** – Inspect your bucket using the AWS CLI, Console, or SDK of choice.
+New newline-delimited JSON files should appear under the configured prefix as the Spark streaming job processes Kafka records.

-Completing the four steps above proves the full path "API → Kafka → Spark → MinIO" is functioning without digging into container logs.
+Completing the four steps above proves the full path "API → Kafka → Spark → S3" is functioning without digging into container logs.

 > ℹ️ Both the `airflow_webserver` and `airflow_scheduler` services run with the same user ID/group ID mapping derived from the `AIRFLOW_UID`/`AIRFLOW_GID` values in `.env`.
 This prevents the scheduler from failing with permission errors when the mounted `dags/`, `logs/`, or `plugins/` directories are owned by `root`, and ensures that the Airflow components come up cleanly together.
 The only Airflow port published to the host is `8080`, and every other service in the stack binds to a distinct host port, so there are no container port conflicts when you run the full compose file.